 Resources to Share with Policymakers

 Decision-makers need to know about both these proposals and about the health risks of cell towers.
-Environmental Health Sciences (EHS) Resources on HR: 2289 with key quotes from letters from states, cities, and towns.
-Key issues to share with policymakers regarding RF health effects are detailed on this page.
+Environmental Health Sciences (EHS) Resources on HR 2289 includes key quotes from opposing letters from states, cities, and towns.
+Key issues to share with policymakers regarding radiofrequency radiation health effects are detailed on this page.

-Share with your officials these letters opposed to the FCC proposal to fast-track cell towers.
+Share these letters opposed to the FCC proposal to fast-track cell towers with your officials.

 National Association of Towns and Townships Action Alert: Oppose H.R.
 2289, American Broadband Deployment Act.
-They have a draft letter of opposition for towns.
+Includes a draft letter of opposition for towns.

 TAKE ACTION NOW